“This post may contain affiliate links. Please read my disclosure for more info.

 Ever wonder how much distance you’re covering on your walk around the neighborhood or the park?
-With the free Map My Fitness apps you can not only map it, but you can get paid to walk it.
+The free Map My Fitness apps will not only map it, but they’ll pay you to walk it.

 Choose from Map My Run, Map My Ride or Map My Walk.
 They’ll all track your elapsed time, distance, pace and calories burned.

 They use the Location Services function on your phone or a health tracker (like FitBit) to track your healthy activities.